deepalikonety/Pizza-Sales-Dashboard/README.md

 🎯 What You Will Learn

-After watching this tutorial for 1 hour, you will be able to:
+What we did in project:
 Analyze any dataset efficiently.
-Create your own schema (Data Modeling).
+Created my own schema (Data Modeling).
 Develop basic-level DAX calculations.
-Understand the approach from a Power BI Developer's perspective.
-Prepare for Power BI interview basic questions.

 📂 File Structure